Population pyramid: Types

 A pyramid can be described as stationary if the percentages of population (age and sex) remain approximately constant over time.
-In a stationary population, the numbers of births and death roughly balance one another.
+In a stationary population, the numbers of births and deaths roughly balance one another.
+Thus the shape of the graph will be almost vertical at younger ages, reflecting low mortality rates at these ages, and then smoothly become progressively less vertical as mortality rates increase at higher ages.